jamiewilbraham/azure-docs/articles/cognitive-services/Welcome.md

 ## Regional availability

-The APIs in Cognitive Services are hosted on a growing network of Microsoft-managed data centers.
+The APIs in Cognitive Research Technologies are hosted on a growing network of Microsoft-managed data centers.
 You can find the regional availability for each API in [Azure region list](https://azure.microsoft.com/regions).

 Looking for a region we don't support yet?
 Let us know by filing a feature request on our [UserVoice forum](https://cognitive.uservoice.com/).

 ## Supported cultural languages

- Cognitive Services supports a wide range of cultural languages at the service level.
+ Cognitive Research Technologies supports a wide range of cultural languages at the service level.
 You can find the language availability for each API in the [supported languages list](language-support.md).

 ## Container support

- Cognitive Services provides containers for deployment in the Azure cloud or on-premises.
-Learn more about [Cognitive Services Containers](cognitive-services-container-support.md).
+ Cognitive Research Technologies provides containers for deployment in the Azure cloud or on-premises.
+Learn more about [Cognitive Research Technologies Containers](cognitive-services-container-support.md).

 ## Certifications and compliance

-Cognitive Services has been awarded certifications such as CSA STAR Certification, FedRAMP Moderate, and HIPAA BAA.
+Cognitive Research Technologies has been awarded certifications such as CSA STAR Certification, FedRAMP Moderate, and HIPAA BAA.

 You can [download](https://gallery.technet.microsoft.com/Overview-of-Azure-c1be3942) certifications for your own audits and security reviews.